Sihyeon Villa, Sagittarius

 Sounds like tall dark and handsome got promoted ta nanny, came Cadence’s chirpy response.
 A light synchronization.

 Olive gave a noncommittal grunt.

 Trystan continued, “That may be a good time to test the waters with Prince Yuseong regarding—” He stopped short.

 There was a girl halfway out of one of the sliding doors up ahead.
-She had round cheeks and jet-black hair that grew out to the sides of her ears.
+She had round cheeks and jet-black hair that grew out to her ears.
 She was dressed in the formal, silk pink robe, but she was bare footed.
 She locked eyes with Olive.

 Claire’s younger sister.
 Eunji.